-Now that you are ready to explore your options, here are the first two critical steps to nailing down your itinerary:
+Ready to escape rigid travel packages and organized tours?
+Now that you've checked the advance planning essentials, here are the first two critical steps to nailing down your itinerary.

-Step 1: Snagging Cheap Flights
+Snagging Cheap Flights

 The trick is flexibility.
 Instead of picking a destination first, pick the price first.
 If you are locked into landing in one specific city on one specific day, you will pay a premium.